jk11demo/COMP5202/content/Week01/tutorial.md

 ---

 When we code, we often repeat certain code blocks or patterns quite often.
 Some of them are complicated and some not so much.
-However some are tedious - for example what if every time you started a project you had to retype the beginning and end part of a program?
+However, some are tedious - for example, what if every time you started a project you had to retype the beginning and end part of a program?
 Let's have a look at how we make life a little easier using user code snippets.

 [Code Snippets](./vscode-code-snippet)